-As at 31 December 2018 and 31 December 2017, due from other banks included no balances with other banks individually above 10% of the Group's equity.
-As at 31 December 2018, due from other banks included the balances with two non-OECD banking groups with rating of the parent bank not lower than B (S&P) in aggregate above 10% of the Group's equity, in the amount of RR 20 943 million, or 54% of total due from other banks (31 December 2017: balances with one Russian banking group with rating of the parent bank at B2 (Moody's) and three non-OECD banking groups with rating of the parent bank not lower than B (S&P) in aggregate above 10% of the Group's equity, in the amount of RR 20 645 million, or 80% of total due from other banks).
+As at 31 December 2019, due from other banks included the balances with one Russian banking group with rating of the parent bank not lower than BBB- (S&P) individually above 10% of the Group's equity, in the amount of RR 24 714 million, or 49% of total due from other banks (31 December 2018: due from other banks included no balances with other banks individually above 10% of the Group's equity).
+As at 31 December 2018, due from other banks included the balances with two non-OECD banking groups with rating of the parent bank not lower than B (S&P) in aggregate above 10% of the Group's equity, in the amount of RR 20 943 million, or 54% of total due from other banks.